svdrecbd/NEMESIS/ONBOARDING.md

 This document gets a new contributor from zero → productive.
 It summarizes the system, how to run it, how the data flow works, and what’s left to ship v1.0.

+> **Heads up:** The `main` branch is currently in the middle of a tabbed UI refactor.
+Expect camera preview glitches and other rough edges while the work lands.
+If you need the stable single-window panel, check out tag `1.0-rc1` (commit `0262552`).

 ---

 ## 1) What this is